ptrk8/usyd-2019-ai-competition/README.md

 However, we settled with standard RGB images since we didn't observe significant improvements using the above filters.

 Since we used transfer learning, we also preprocessed images according to what the models were original trained on.
-For example, for DenseNet121, we mean-centred all images.
+For example, for DenseNet121, we mean-centred all images

+- Floating Point

+To conserve RAM on our earlier setups we decided to convert the data to `float16` so the bulk of our work was doing in `float16`.
+However, towards the end of the competition, with a setup which no longer had such RAM restrictions we noticed that `float32` performed slightly better for an equivalent dataset and model so in hindsight we should have ported all our earlier `float16` work to `float32` to potentially achieve greater results

 ### Image sizes we tried
 We experimented with image height and widths of 256, 384 and 512 pixels and observed a positive relationship between image size and our model's predictive power so we settled on using images of 512 pixels in height and width.